Internet. Safety. Connection.

 Learn more about what safety means to you.

 • Computers store information about the websites you visit.
 That means bills you pay and purchases you make are tracked, and messages or emails can be retrieved.
-You should always consider that a computer might be monitored when you use it and be careful with what you send others or post.
+You should always consider that a computer might be monitored when you use it and be careful about what you send others or post.

-Safe computers can be found at your local library, Internet cafe, Project Hope, workplace, or computer technology center; avoid using shared computers when researching things like travel plans, housing options, legal issues, and safety plans.
+Safe computers can be found at your local library, Internet cafe, Project Hope, workplace, or computer technology center.
+Avoid using shared computers when researching things like travel plans, housing options, legal issues, and safety plans.
 Using safe browsing practices (like using a VPN) can help prevent abusive partners from tracking your Internet history.

 • Email can be a useful way to connect with trusted friends and family members who may be aware of your situation.
 An abusive partner is likely to know this and may have access to your email account without your knowledge.
 To be safe, open an account your partner doesn’t know about on a safe computer and use that email for safety planning and sensitive communications.